-- Provide for continued business activities appropriate for their location within existing towns - \bullet Consider further provision for greenfield business land in Rangiora and Kaiapoi - Progress the planning for the Mixed Use Business Regeneration Areas (Red Zone) in Kaiapoi - Continue to provide for business activities within both rural and residential zoned areas, but manage the type and nature of these activities to minimise significant adverse effects on adjoining communities - Closely monitor land use take up and development and business trends to be able to respond more quickly as demand and preferences change - Consider increased support for attracting new business to the District to provide more local jobs
+- Provide for continued business activities appropriate for their location within existing towns - Provide for new greenfield business land in Rangiora, Kaiapoi and Oxford if demand warrants this - Progress the planning for the Mixed Use Business Regeneration Areas (Red Zone) in Kaiapoi - Continue to provide for business activities within both rural and residential zoned areas, but manage the type and nature of these activities and boundary interfaces to minimise significant adverse effects on adjoining communities - Closely monitor land use take up and development and business trends to be able to respond more quickly as demand and preferences change - Consider increased support for attracting new business to the District to provide more local jobs

 The District is home to more than 6,300 businesses and a large skilled labour force.
-The construction and utilities sector is the District's biggest employer followed by the professional services sector, and wholesale and retail.
+The construction and utilities sector is the District's biggest employer followed by the professional services sector, and wholesale and retail (rural business activities are addressed in the rural section).
 Business activity is critical in supporting a thriving community.